-Pre-1909 EWEB Surface EWEB holds a pre-1909 Surface Water Registration C laim Water Registration: on the Willamette River which was first used in 1887.
+Pre-1909 EWEB Surface EWEB holds a pre-1909 Surface Water Registration Claim Water Registration: on the Willamette River which was first used in 1887.
 This

 SW-354 claim will need to be confirmed through a process known as adjudication where pre-1909 claims are confirmed.
 Adjudication for the Willamette River is not anticipated to be completed for decades, 50 plus years.
 Until then this claim is available to use and approximately 19MGD is allowed for withdrawal at the Second Source site.
 EWEB is actively managing this claim with annual use.
 1983 State of Oregon This is the certificate established by the State which Certificate: 59549 establishes minimum instream flows in the reach of the Willamette River where our second source is located.
 2013 EWEB Permit: EWEB acquired this permit to increase the level of certainty 54805 for its authorization to use Willamette River water.
 It reflects the authorization of EWEB's registration SW-354 but is subject to the "senior" instream rights established by Certificate 59549.
 If during the adjudication process SW- 354 is confirmed, this permit expires.
+55 1 is commined, this permit expires.
 Being subject to instream flows, the ability to withdraw water under this permit is subject to how much water is in the river.
 A previous analysis concluded that if future flows continue to reflect the trends seen in historical flow records, EWEB could expect Permit S-54805 to be relatively reliable.
-Water is, however, expected to be unavailable under the permit during at least some portion of most years and a large portion of the time in very dry years
+Water is, however, expected to be unavailable under the permit during at least some portion of most years and a large portion of the time in very dry years and a range portion of the time in very dry years